Penta Hotels: Business overview

 Penta's hotels feature Penta PlayerPad Rooms featuring gaming consoles and other arcades facilities.
 The brand also pioneered the "check in at the bar" concept.
 The hotels feature a combination of a lobby and a lounge designed to encourage guests to spend leisure time there.

 History

 Original Penta Hotels chain

 The company was established in 1971 as Penta Hotels.
-It was named Penta because it was a joint venture between five airlines, Lufthansa, Swissair, Alitalia, BOAC and BEA.
+It was named Penta because it was a joint venture of five airlines, Lufthansa, Swissair, Alitalia, BOAC and BEA.
 The hotels were located in major gateway cities where the airlines flew, to offer accommodations to passengers and flight crew members from the partner airlines.
-In 1984 Lufthansa bought a controlling interest in the chain from British Airways, which had been formed in 1974 by the merger of BOAC and BEA.
+In 1984, Lufthansa bought a controlling interest in the chain from British Airways, which had been formed in 1974 by the merger of BOAC and BEA.
 In 1993, German investor Dieter Bock, CEO of Lonrho, one of the chain's owners, arranged its sale to Hong Kong businessman Cheng Yu-tung.
 Renaissance Hotels acquired the management rights of 12 Penta hotels in Europe, and held the rights of nine hotels in 1994.